20 years later, Collierville man’s murder unsolved

 On Dec.
 9, 2001 Collierville police say someone robbed and shot Walker’s father, George T. Walker, a United States Army veteran and the first African-American police officer on the Collierville Police Department.

-Police say the shooting happened the family’s small grocery store on West street just after 5p.m., while Walker was in the store alone.
+Police say the shooting happened at the family’s small grocery store on West Street just after 5p.m., while Walker was in the store alone.

 “When it happened, we were Christmas shopping, and I received a phone call that my Dad had been shot from the Collierville Fire Department,” Rickey said.
 “They said your father has been shot at the store, meet them at the Med.”